 Below the threshold values stated by the EU, Norway has created more lenient rules for tendering.
 The rules are however built over more or less the same structure as the more rigid set of rules above EU/EEA threshold.
 The legislation applicable under the EU threshold are in harmonization with the general principles that govern all public procurement above NOK 100 000.

 The basic Principles of Public Procurement are transparency, competition, predictability and non-discrimination.

 Read more: Tender for public contracts in Norway

-New national rules for public procurement below the EU/EEA threshold value were created at the same time as the new EEA-directives were transposed into Norwegian law in 2017.
-This resulted in a new set of rules governing the entire field of public procurement.
+The Norwegian national rules for public procurement below the EU/EEA threshold value were created at the same time as the EEA-directives were transposed into Norwegian law in 2017.
+This resulted in a updated set of rules governing the entire field of public procurement.

 Contracts with a value below NOK 100 000

 According to the public procurement legislation, all contracts with a value below the threshold of NOK 100 000 are exempted from both the Act on Public Procurement and the Regulation on Public Procurement.

 Contracts with a value between NOK 100 000 and NOK 1.3 million

 For contracts with a value between NOK 100 000 and NOK 1.3 million, only the Act applies.
 This means that such contracts can be awarded applying the general principles found in the Act.
 It is not mandatory to publish procurement notices for contracts with an estimated value of less than NOK 1.3 million.